Unlicensed driving instructor taught over 100 students, gets jail

 She gave a long list of past traffic violations by Tan.
 These include repeat instances of speeding and running a red light.
 On other occasions, he failed to wear a seatbelt and was caught for careless driving.

-Objecting to the defence's characterisation that Tan's primary motivation was to help his good friend and guide the students, the prosecutor said Tan learned a "lucrative fee".
+Objecting to the defence's characterisation that Tan's primary motivation was to help his good friend and guide the students, the prosecutor said Tan earned a "lucrative fee".

 In response, defence lawyer Ivan Lee Chin Seon acknowledged that his client had "profited", but the jobs were ad hoc and it was not a "steady stream".